idamantium/esteem-engine/README.md

 This little application serves up personal affirmations and lost memories of victory.
 It's handy for when I've forgotten what I'm worth.

 The original version of this project was made for my partner.
-He missed me terribly during a few months of long distance, so I made something to remind him over and over again that I love him.
+He missed me terribly during a few months of long distance, so I made something to remind him that I love him.
 It feels great to make a version for myself.

 The Esteem Engine is part of my application to [Hacker School](https://www.hackerschool.com/).
 Wish me luck!